Konstantin Kalinin

 2. Overview of Paper-Based Claim-to-Payment Chase

-3. How Will AI Help Medical Billing and Coding
+3. AI’s Impact on Medical Billing and Coding

 4. Possible Challenges Faced by Artificial Intelligence in Medical Coding and Billing